There are several ways to apply; please submit one application:

-- Request that an official transcript from every college or educational institution you've attended since high school is mailed to the Admissions office.
+- Official transcripts can be submitted electronically or by mail to Binghamton University, Office of Undergraduate Admissions, P.O.
+BOX 6001, Binghamton, NY 13902-6001.
 Faxed transcripts aren't considered official.
 If transcripts are not in English, official translations should also be submitted.

 - At the time of application, if you've earned more than 24 college credits after high school graduation you are not required to submit a final high school transcript as part of the admissions application.
 However, once enrolled, you MUST submit a final transcript or GED certificate.
 Failure to submit a final transcript will prevent you from registering for courses in future semesters.

 - If you've earned fewer than 24 college credits after high school graduation at the time of application, your final, official high school transcript is required.
 You should request your official transcript from your high school to be submitted electronically or by mail to Binghamton University's Office of Undergraduate Admissions (address above).
 You will also have the option to provide ACT/SAT scores.
 If you wish to submit scores, have scores sent electronically from the testing service.

 - You may also be asked to submit a Course Progress Report during application review

 Transcripts should be mailed to: Office of Undergraduate Admissions, Binghamton University PO Box 6001, Binghamton, NY 13902-6001.

 If English is not your native language, you'll be asked to demonstrate English proficiency.
 Submit: